-AMP Project is an open source initiative spearheaded by Google that aims to provide mobile-optimized content that can load instantly everywhere.
+AMP Project is an open-source initiative spearheaded by Google that aims to provide mobile-optimized content that can load instantly everywhere.
 AMP is a way to build high-performance web pages for static content that render fast.
+And, there are three important elements to AMP –

 AMP HTML is the usual HTML extended with custom AMP properties.
 Though most tags in an AMP HTML page are regular HTML tags, some HTML tags are replaced with AMP-specific tags.
 These custom elements, called AMP HTML components, make common patterns easy to implement in a performant way.
 For example, the